linpengcheng/PurefunctionPipelineDataflow/README.md

 - Principles should be few and important, and should not affect flexibility and creativity.
   For example: Do not exceed 10 principles.

-- Principles should be specific and must be enforced.
+- Principles should be simple and clear, and enforcement must be ensured.

 - Too many rules are equal to no rules, complicated and difficult to enforce, increasing the risk of loopholes, affecting flexibility and creativity.